munificent/journal/_posts/2014-11-03-bringing-my-web-book-to-print-and-ebook.md

 Once I had my grid and fonts, all that was left to do was typeset the whole book.
 That meant bringing in all of the text.
 I couldn't just copy and paste the web pages into InDesign.
 I'd already carefully authored (in markdown) emphasis, bold, lists, headers, subheaders, etc. I did *not* want to start from plaintext and do that all over again.

 Fortunately, InDesign has a feature called "XML import".
 You can take an arbitrary XML document, import it to InDesign, and automatically map XML tags to paragraphic and character styles you've created in InDesign.
-Unfortunately, this features seems to have been implemented by a narcoleptic intern who sidestepped any code review process.
+Unfortunately, this feature seems to have been implemented by a narcoleptic intern who sidestepped any code review process.

 It's one of the buggiest pieces of nominally commercial-grade software I've ever used.
 I, on more than one occasion, managed to get it to completely corrupt an InDesign file beyond repair.
 (Fortunately, help was just a `git reset` away.)